-The relationship between national qualifications frameworks and European Frameworks is outlined above.
-This construct indicates that it makes sense for the Irish National Framework of Qualifications to take precedence when identifying a reference point for the design or redesign of programmes for inclusion in the Framework and for subsequent recognition in the context of the European frameworks.
-Apart from the information provided about their relative relationship, the greater level of detail provided in the Framework descriptors ultimately makes it an easier framework to use as a reference for programme design.
+The relationship between national qualifications frameworks and European Frameworks is outlined in section C. This construct indicates that it makes sense for the Irish National Framework of Qualifications to take precedence when identifying a reference point for the design or redesign of programmes for inclusion in the Framework and for subsequent recognition in the context of the European frameworks.
+The greater level of detail provided in the Framework descriptors ultimately makes it an easier framework to use as a reference for programme design; it accommodates the design of non-major award types and makes explicit how the suite of national awards relate to one another.